 AWS vs the Alternatives

 AWS vs Google Cloud: Google Cloud Platform is the closest like-for-like comparison and is what powers managed WordPress hosts like Kinsta.
 GCP is generally seen as easier to use than AWS at the console level and competitive on price for compute, while AWS leads on service breadth and global footprint.
-See the Google Cloud Platform review for a deeper comparison.
+See the Google Cloud Platform review for a deeper comparison, or the GCP hosting guide for an overview of pricing tiers, WordPress deployment paths, and when a managed layer is the better trade.

 AWS vs Cloudways: Cloudways is not really an alternative to AWS, it is a way to use AWS.
 The Cloudways hosting guide explains how the same EC2 instance type you would launch yourself ends up costing more on Cloudways (around $38/month for 2 GB) but arrives pre-configured with a fast WordPress stack and a dashboard you can actually use without reading documentation for a week.